upstream-se/guidebook-draft/docs/index.md

   Explains why a distinct upstream discipline is necessary and frames the problem space.

 - **[Foundations](./foundations/)**
-  Defines the discipline, its formal definitions, metamodel, and valid transformation plays.
+  Defines the discipline, its formal definitions, metamodel, and valid transformation patterns.

 - **[Guidelines](./guidelines/)**
   Provides non-normative recommendations for enacting the discipline in practice.